 - The "Jury Rigging" perk allows you to repair just about any weapon or armor with another weapon or armor that's vaguely similar to it (rather than needing an exact copy of the item to take parts from).
 That means you can repair things like an incredibly powerful and expensive anti-tank sniper rifle with parts from a BB gun.
 It also means that if you have one or two very valuable guns in very poor condition, you can buy a couple of cheap garbage guns and repair your best guns to full condition and make their value go through the roof.
 Sell one and keep the other, and you'll be rolling in cash for the whole game.
 This is why Jury Rigging is probably the best perk in the game.

-- Old World Blues introduced "Logan's Loophole", which lets you take chems with zero chance of addiction (very powerful if you can find a good supply), but fixes the level cap at 30 (as you'll likely have all the DLC if you have one of them, the limit will probably be 50 otherwise).
+- Old World Blues introduced "Logan's Loophole", which lets you take chems with zero chance of addiction and doubled duration (very powerful if you can find a good supply), but fixes the level cap at 30 (as you'll likely have all the DLC if you have one of them, the limit will probably be 50 otherwise).
 The thing is, Old World Blues also added a one-time ability to change which trait you have, so you can just have Logan's Loophole until you reach level 30, then get rid of it.

 - Good Natured in 1, 2, and New Vegas.
 In all three games it gives boosts to several non-combat skills while reducing all combat skill by the same amount or slightly less.
 The thing is, most players specialize in one type of weapons while each non-combat ability has a separate use, thus giving a significant net increase of the combined level of all the skills you actually use.